FarhaKousar1601/Delicious-Den-FoodieBot/README.md

 2. **Fork the Repository:**
    - Visit the repository on GitHub: [Delicious Den FoodieBot](https://github.com/yourusername/delicious-den-foodiebot)
    - Click the "Fork" button at the top-right corner of the page to create a personal copy of the repository in your GitHub account.

-Feel free to share these links and instructions with others to encourage them to follow, star, and fork your repository!